mui/mui-x/docs/data/date-pickers/base-concepts/base-concepts.md

 Depending on your use case, different interaction styles are preferred.

-- For input editing with a popover for mouse interaction, use the _Picker_ components:
+- For input editing with a popover or modal for mouse interaction, use the _Picker_ components:

 {{"demo": "BasicDatePicker.js", "hideToolbar": true, "bg": "inline"}}